How a self-directed degree works

 Academic entry requirements

-- 14 credits each, in three approved subjects
+- 14* credits at Level 3 or above in three approved subjects

 - Literacy - 10 credits at Level 2 or above, made up of: